An Alien Mineral From Asteroid Ryugu — Nothing Like It on Earth

 What do we know about the discovery?

-Phosphorus particles in the asteroid
+Phosphorus particles within the asteroid